iree-org/iree/docs/GetStarted/getting_started_macos_bazel.md

 This guide walks through building the core compiler and runtime parts of IREE from source.
-Auxiliary components like the Python bindings and Vulkan driver are not documented for MacOS at this time.
+Auxiliary components like the Python bindings and Vulkan driver are not documented for macOS at this time.

-IREE is not officially supported on MacOS at this time.
+IREE is not officially supported on macOS at this time.
 It may work, but it is not a part of our open source CI, and may be intermittently broken.
-Contributions related to MacOS support and documentation are welcome however.
+Contributions related to macOS support and documentation are welcome however.

 ## Prerequisites